Take a Tour of the Raw & Well Calculator

 • The Engine Overlay: generateCorrelationData() matches each symptom log to that calendar day's macronutrient breakdown: the exact bonePct, meatPct, and organPct from the meal plan.

-• The Clinical Result: Instead of a generic score, the app produces a Correlation Map.
+• The Result: Instead of a generic score, the app produces a Correlation Map.
 It identifies whether a danger flag for liquid stool coincides with a high-organ day or the introduction of a new protein - giving you a traceable trigger, not a guess.

 How the correlation overlay works →